balaam/slate/source/includes/_sprite.md

 ## SetUVs

 Set the texture coordinates for the sprite.
-If you're not already familiar with U,Vs they can be through as defining a rectangle to _cut_ out of the sprite's texture.
+If you're not already familiar with U,Vs they; define a rectangle that's _cut_ out of the sprite's texture.
 By default we use the entire texture from the top left (0,0) to the bottom right (1, 1).

 ```lua
 --Use only the top quarter of a texture